bennycheung/bennycheung.github.io/_posts/2016-07-05-model-of-spatial-reasoning.md

 ![Vorontoi/Delaunay Tessellation Plot Output]({{ site.baseurl }}images/model-of-spatial-construction/PyDelaunay_TinBuild_Plot.jpg)

-Another test program `TinAlgoTest.py` can be used for experiment.
+Another test program is `TinAlgoTest.py`.
-It randomly generates 100 points to construct both Voronoi and Delaunay tessellation.
-Then, it plots the output to interactive matplotlib window.
+It generates 100 random points to construct both Voronoi and Delaunay tessellation.
+Then, it plots the output to the matplotlib window.

-* Note: The `TinAlgo.py` only requires the standard Python library.
-However, if you want to use the plot function provided by `TinAlgoTest.py` or `TinBuild.py`, you need to install NumPy and mathplotlib.
+* Note: `TinAlgo.py` only requires the standard Python library.
+However, if you want to use the plotting function provided by `TinAlgoTest.py` or `TinBuild.py`, NumPy and mathplotlib modules are needed.

 ## References
 * [Guibas & Stolfi 85] Leonidas Guibas and Jorge Stolfi, *Primitives for the Manipulation of General Subdivisions and the Computation of Voronoi Diagrams*, ACM Trans. on Graphics, Vol 4. no.2, April 1985, pp 75-123.